bekk/bekk-christmas/post/functional/using-f-in-xamarin-apps.md

 ## All in with MVU

-A year ago I wrote about using the [Fabulous framework and MVU pattern](https://functional.christmas/2019/11) on this very blog, thus making mobile go fully functional.
+A year ago, I wrote about using the [Fabulous framework and MVU pattern](https://functional.christmas/2019/11) on this very blog, thus making mobile go fully functional.

 As fabulous as Fabulous can be, this road requires commitment.
 From us, our team and preferably out organization too!
-The thinking behind MVU is markedly different from MVVM or MVC, and needs to be understood for the pattern to be more effective and less error prone than its older friends.
+The thinking behind MVU is markedly different from MVVM or MVC and needs to be understood for the pattern to be more effective and less error prone than its older friends.

-MVU is best utilized in a green field setting or within logically self contained parts of the app.
+MVU is best utilized in a green field setting or within logically self-contained parts of the app.

 ## The .Net advantage